jumpnow/jumpnowtek-site/_posts/2016-09-20-Using-the-Raspberry-Pi-Hardware-PWM-timers.md

 It's a standard Linux kernel PWM driver.

-Instructions for using the PWM sysfs interface can be found in the Linux kernel documentation [pwm.txt][pwm-txt].
+Instructions for using the PWM sysfs interface can be found in the Linux documentation [pwm.txt][pwm-txt].

 Here is a quick example with the *pwm-2chan-with-clk* overlay loaded.